radxa/aml-flash-tool/README.md

 You should refer to Board indication to power up it into maskrom mode.

-When the Soc is in maskrom mode properly,  you linux machine should detect a new usb device
+When the Soc is running in maskrom mode properly,  your linux machine should detect a new usb device

 By calling dmesg, you should see something like :